EliAndrewC/l7r/setting/l7r.md

 Fu eventually realized that the only way to see the investigation through was to prove her sanity and level-headedness to her superiors in her current post.
 She has stated that she wishes to demonstrate her clear thinking and sharp intellect so that her superiors can write letters of recommendation and send word that this matter should be given more urgency than it has previously received.
 Because she had been near the end of her tour of duty, she reenlisted to give herself more time to gain the recommendations she requires.

 After the Day of Thunder, Fu felt vindicated and she suspects that Lord Moon's servants may have had some hand in this matter.
-She has gotten word that this investigation has received increased scrutiny after it was revealed that some in the Scorpion clan had fallen under Lord Moon's influence, but she remains convinced they are not doing enough.
+She has gotten word that this investigation has received increased scrutiny after it was revealed that some in the Scorpion Clan had fallen under Lord Moon's influence, but she remains convinced they are not doing enough.
 Fu intends to return to Ryoko Owari after this tour of duty to hunt for whatever monster lurks in the shadows there.

 In the meantime, Fu keeps a meticulous journal and has developed an obsessive system of indexing its pages, then carving the index into wooden planks she nails to the walls of the barracks.
 She reviews the journals regularly and checks for missing pages to ensure that no more of her memories are stolen from her.
 Thus far she has had no further missing time, which only confirms that the danger is centered on Ryoko Owari and Beiden Pass.